 - Currently, a PSA rise above 2 ng/ml over PSA nadir after radiation therapy is regarded as biochemical recurrence after radiotherapy (Roach et al, 2006).

-If the patient wishes a local salvage therapy (=prostatectomy), a prostate biopsy should be indicated before further decisions.
-Furthermore, a PSMA-PET is a promising option for the exclusion of metastases.
+If the patient wishes a local salvage therapy, a prostate biopsy and PSMA-PET should be indicated before further decisions.

 Salvage-Prostatectomy after Radiation Therapy